hichana/fdna/RFP.md

     -x in the frontend, have a reactive state member (null) watch the writable and set transaction text
         - own component is better actually
     -x display the text in frontend

+# ONCE FUNCTIONALITY APPEARS OK, DO A TESTNET DEPLOYMENT
+-x have a testnet account ready
+-x have testnet script set up appropriately
+-x deploy contracts
+-x run script against testnet (don't need to do this) -x run devT
+-x questions
+    -x make strandB start halfway through in smart contract -x why is base pairs data so huge?
+    -x why can't see tx (b/c need to print to console not the response body but the tx id when running app) -x get tx link working in frontend
+- re-deploy to testnet